 It is challenging to provide each client an estimate on how long it will take for you to complete treatment.
 So much depends on the individual client and their goals in seeking therapy.
 Some clients are satisfied with a reduction in symptoms while others continue longer because they find it beneficial.
 Others begin to schedule less frequently, and may continue to come in for “tune ups” or when issues arise.
 As the client, it is your decision how often to attend therapy sessions and when to stop therapy.

 Established clients who began treatment before January 1, 2022 and new clients will receive a Good Faith Estimate (GFE).
 The GFE will be available to you in writing, accessible through the Simple Practice Client Portal.

 The above examples are provided to give an idea of the financial expectations for a calendar year.
+We simply multiply the number of sessions by the hourly rate.
 The frequency and duration are dependent on your individual needs and goals.

 You have the right to receive a “Good Faith Estimate” explaining how much your medical and mental health care will cost.

 Under the law, health care providers need to give patients who don’t have insurance or who are not using insurance an estimate of the expected charges for medical services, including psychotherapy services.

 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency healthcare services, including psychotherapy services.

 You can ask your healthcare provider, and any other provider you choose, for a Good Faith Estimate before you schedule a service.

 If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
 Make sure to save a copy or picture of your Good Faith Estimate.

 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises.